cebamps/advent-of-code-2021/notes.md

 custom data types, which I find rather unwieldy for extraction and pattern matching.
 And I didn't worry about using a Map to count instances of coordinates either.

+## Day 8

+That one was tough!
+I did not want to brute force on all permutations, so I went for a more efficient approach that builds the permutation progressively, one scrambled digit at a time, and prunes paths that fail to unscramble the next scramble digit into an available digit.
+It runs super quickly: about 70 milliseconds as timed by my shell.

+I really liked how the recursion and branching could be easily dealt with by leveraging laziness (to find my way around the tree of permutations until I met the end) and the list monad (to abstract away the recursion and the branching;
+it's really just flat-maps).

+Debugging was a bit more difficult.
+I did it using `Debug.Trace` utilities to watch the steps of my monadic fold.
+It would also have been a good opportunity to try `ghci`'s debugging abilities.